10 Essex Street

 In line with Chambers’ profile, Simon’s practice covers all areas of Commercial Chancery litigation and arbitration.
 Simon is regularly instructed to advise and draft pleadings in relation to a wide range of contentious and non-contentious matters.
 Simon has appeared as an advocate in the First-tier Tribunal (Property Chamber), county courts, all three divisions of the High Court and in arbitration.
 He is appointed to the Attorney General’s C Panel of Junior Counsel to the Crown.

-In the most recent edition of the Legal 500 (2019) Simon is described as “User friendly, very thorough and good on his feet.”
-The previous edition (2017) praised him as “An excellent barrister, who is very bright and way beyond his call in terms of his level of expertise.”
+In the most recent edition of the Legal 500 (2020) Simon is described as “Extremely technically able” and “prepared to roll-up his sleeves to get the work done“.
+Previous editions praised him as “User friendly, very thorough and good on his feet” (2019) and as “An excellent barrister, who is very bright and way beyond his call in terms of his level of expertise” (2017).

 Commercial Property: Simon acts both for landlords and tenants in lease renewals under the Landlord and Tenant Act 1954, as well as disputes surrounding the construction of service charge provisions, forfeiture, trespass, nuisance and breaches of and the enforceability of leasehold covenants.
 Recent instructions have included a dispute concerning rights of way over land separating commercial properties, where access was required to facilitate a proposed scheme of redevelopment.
 In addition, Simon has acted for companies in the course of disputes concerning liability for national non-domestic (business) rates, which cases frequently raise complicated questions of landlord and tenant, company and insolvency law.